310mc/https-310mc.github.io-tl/source/_posts/climax/heroes_of_the_future.md

 So what exactly is dissatisfying for you, Takamine?

-What’s so "depressing"?!
-What’s making you "want to die"?!
+What’s so “depressing”?!
+What’s making you “want to die”?!
 Is this really the time to be dying?!
 Enjoy your life to the fullest, just like your family wants you to!

 Promise me that.
 It’s my wish right now, so please make it come true, Ryuseitai.
 {% endbubble %}